An Essential Part of Architecture

 With that said, architecture is by extension an inter-discipline, englobing human psychology and that alone must be taken into consideration in every step of the project so that spaces can be designed and created where people can feel truly comfortable and happy.

 The Meanings of Color and Shape in Architecture

 Color and shapes evoke an e endless amount of emotions and meaning.
 I will show this to you through a list of colors with their diverse meanings and applications in the realm of psychology and architecture.

-Blue: the color we associate with harmony and trust.
+Blue: is the color we associate with harmony and trust.
 Just like the ocean and sky, it represents spiritualism, the vast and the serene.

 Red: the color of passion, determined by two vital experiences, fire and blood.
 It is the most vigorous color and the representation of our life force.
 Associated with black it can elicit feelings of passion and mystery.

 Yellow: the color of optimism, lies, and jealousy.
 The color of illumination and understanding.
 Pure yellow is the color of illumination and associated with black it becomes a symbol of impurity and insecurity, given that the other colors easily influence it.

 Green: the color of fertility and hope.
 Related to nature, ideology, and a way of life.

 Black: black is the absence of color.
 It is associated with the end, the universe, and the lack of light.
 Black is the sign of grief for death and inverts all positive meanings of all living colors.
 It symbolizes deepness and mystery.
 Due to its natural contrast, it accentuates and frames other colors, making it a useful complement for the effective use and implementation of color in architecture projects.